Definition of Photosynthesis: Stages, Terms, Factors, and Benefits

 The success of plants and autotrophic organisms in a process of making food through the process of photosynthesis is influenced and requires several factors.
 As for the factors of photosynthesis, among others?

-See also difference between edible and poisonous mushrooms
+See also difference between training and development

 Light